sleuth-io/terraform-provider-sleuth/docs/resources/project.md

 - `build_provider` (String) Where to find builds related to changes
 - `change_failure_rate_boundary` (String) The health rating at which point it will be considered a failure
+- `change_lead_time_issue_states` (Set of Number) Issue state IDs used for start definition (only used if change_lead_time_start_definition is ISSUE or FIRST_EVENT.
+- `change_lead_time_start_definition` (String) The event that will be taken as a start definition (first commit, issue transition or whichever comes first) - options: COMMIT (default), ISSUE, FIRST_EVENT.
+- `change_lead_time_strict_matching` (Boolean) When enabled Sleuth will only look for issue references in PR titles and PR branch names.
+If strict issue matching is disabled, Sleuth will expand the search for issue references to PR descriptions and commit messages.
 - `description` (String, Deprecated) Project description
 - `failure_sensitivity` (Number) The amount of time (in seconds) a deploy must spend in a failure status (Unhealthy, Incident, etc.) before it is determined a failure.
 Setting this value to a longer time means that less deploys will be classified.
 - `impact_sensitivity` (String) How many impact measures Sleuth takes into account when auto-determining a deploys health.